yecdev/ydot/src/pages/get-ycash.md

 ## Buy Wry

 [Wry](/wry) is a token on Ethereum.
 1 WRY token represents 1 YEC taken out of circulation by the Ycash Foundation.
-You can buy Wry on Uniswap or XeggeX.
+You can buy Wry on Uniswap.

-[Buy Wry (Ethereum ERC-20) on XeggeX](https://xeggex.com/market/WRY_YEC) __NOTE: XeggeX recently suffered a security breach in early February 2025.
-Please exercise caution.__

 Wry contract addresses: